noubre/seekdeep/README.md

 - **UI Performance**: The chat display must render all messages from all peers, which can become resource-intensive with many active users

 ### Performance Optimization
-- **Private Mode**: For larger groups, using private mode reduces message broadcasting overhead
+- **Individual Mode**: For larger groups, using individual mode reduces message broadcasting overhead
 - **Query Throttling**: The system naturally throttles queries as they are processed sequentially
 - **Host Selection**: For optimal performance, the peer with the strongest hardware and network connection should act as host